Engee documentation

 Set the number of bits to shift.

-If the Direction parameter is set to Bidirectional, a positive Number value means shift to the right and a negative value means shift to the left.
+If the parameter Direction it matters Bidirectional, then the positive value is Number It means a shift to the right, and a negative one means a shift to the left.

 Dependencies